henrique-lima/product-manager/README.md

 # Installation

-To run the application, just launch windows batch file "init.bat" or the equivalent for linux "init.sh".
-The webservices will be exposed on port 8090.
+This new version uses docker to launch a postgres DB and the spring boot app in different containers.
+To build it, just call the docker compose command: docker-compose up --build.

-You can check API's documentation at http://localhost:8090/swagger-ui.html and you can run the services easily in Postman importing productorders.postman_collection.json file.
+You can check API's documentation at http://192.168.99.100:8090/swagger-ui.html and you can run the services easily in Postman importing productorders.postman_collection.json file (The IP can vary and it corresponds to the docker virtual machine IP).

 # Next steps